Roy and Diana Vagelos Education Center

 To reserve a room at the Vagelos Education Center, see the 25Live room booking system.
 To reserve room 401, the event space on the fourth floor, for any non-curricular event, email the Faculty Club at firstname.lastname@example.org.

 The Faculty Club provides high-quality professional catering services for all events at the Vagelos Education Center.
-Learn about their event catering and other services.

 About the Project